How making time for writing can actually be accomplished

 Let’s work as hard and fast as we can for 90 minutes, and then we are done.

 That might work if you create widgets, but it doesn’t necessarily work in the creative world of writing.
-So, yes, deadlines can be helpful, but only if they are reasonable.
+So, yes, deadlines can be helpful, but only if reasonable.

 Starting small

 Author Marc Reklau talks about starting small.
-Do the tasks that can be quick wins first, especially when trying to change a habit.
+Doing tasks that can be quick wins first, especially when trying to change a habit.
 It’s much easier to write 100 words each morning than 1,000, for example, to get started.

 Prioritize what works

 Some content will perform better than others.
-And while it can be a guessing game at times, do try to create more of what has been working and less of what isn’t.
+While it can be a guessing game at times, try to create more of what has been working and less of what hasn’t.

-For example, I’ve had a ton of success with Amazon product review videos on the video content side of things.
-My default often is to follow the Create Once, Publish Everywhere (COPE) model, which could mean that I also put these videos on YouTube, Facebook, and maybe even my website.
-In this case, that’s a total waste of time when compared to Amazon, however, so I stick with Amazon.
+For example, I’ve had a ton of success with Amazon product review videos on the video content side.
+My default often is to follow the Create Once, Publish Everywhere (COPE) model, which could mean I also put these videos on YouTube, Facebook, and maybe even my website.
+However, that might also be a total waste of time compared to Amazon, so I stick with Amazon.

 That doesn’t mean that I don’t always look for COPE opportunities.
 I do.
 But sometimes, the effort isn’t worth it.
 Or I have to prioritize.